fenrirsong/JoystickProject/README.md

 The purpose of this project is to decrease the time taken in ultramicrotome sectioning by increasing automation of the process.
 In our setup, we have an Arduino, 3 Zaber actuators, and 1 Thorlabs actuator.
 In the first version of this project, the Arduino controls a solenoid valve that acts as a binary blower(off/on), and reads from sensors to get environment information.
 The Zaber actuators are daisy chained to make a pair of tweezers move in x,y,z directions, while the Thorlabs actuator is used to open and close the tweezers for grabbing purposes.

 ##XBoxStage##
-I took code written by @jaybo and modified it so that I have an XBox controller controlling my Arduino (Uno on COM5 at baud = 9600), Zaber actuators(on COM6, baudrate = 9600), and Thorlabs actuator controlled by a Thorlabs KCube DCServo.
+I took code written by @jaybo and modified it so that I have an XBox controller controlling my Arduino (Uno on COM5 at baud = 9600), and Zaber actuators(on COM6, baudrate = 9600).
 I use a WPF in Visual Studio C#.
-This project depends on SharpDX.XInput, Thorlabs.MotionControl.DeviceManager, Thorlabs.MotionControl.GenericMotor, Thorlabs.MotionControl.KCube.DCServo (http://www.thorlabs.us/Software/Motion%20Control/KINESIS/Application/KINESIS%20Install%20x64/setup.exe), Zaber, Zaber.Serial.Core (http://zaber.com/software/zaber-core-serial-csharp-v1.2.zip), and Live-Charts (@beto-rodriguez https://github.com/beto-rodriguez/Live-Charts).
+This project depends on SharpDX.XInput, Zaber, Zaber.Serial.Core (http://zaber.com/software/zaber-core-serial-csharp-v1.2.zip), and Live-Charts (@beto-rodriguez https://github.com/beto-rodriguez/Live-Charts).

 The GUI guides you through your grid setup by allowing you to choose which configuration of loop drop off you'd like, giving you n x m options for a staggered configuration, row configuration, or vertical configuration.
 Once you've chosen the configuration that you'd like, you need to save the initial positions for the B (loop pickup), X (loop dropoff), Y (section pickup) buttons.